aurangzaib/CarND-Behavioral-Cloning-P3/documentation.md

 | **How to train**  | `cd implementation && python main.py`      |
 | **How to test**  | `python drive.py model.h5`      |

-The steps of the project are as follows:
+The goals of the project are as follows:

 -	Use the simulator to collect data of good driving behavior.